Christianity in India: Conflicts and controversies

-Hindu–Christian conflict
+Hindu–Christian conflict and controversy

-The arrival of European colonialists brought about large-scale missionary activity in coastal India and North-East India.
-Cuncolim Massacre and the later sackings of Goa and Bombay-Bassein of those living in Portuguese India were the first known clashes.
+The arrival of European colonialists brought about large-scale missionary activity in Coastal and Northeast India.
+The Cuncolim Massacre and the Mahratta invasions of Goa-Anjediva and Bombay-Bassein are among the first known clashes.
+Christianity has been propagandised as a "foreign" religion, with the growth of Hindu fundamentalism, despite the fact that several Christian individuals and institutions have been for Indian nationalism.

-During the 1998 attacks on Christians in southeastern Gujarat, the Human Rights Watch reported that from 25 December 1988 to 3 January 1999, at least 20 prayer halls were damaged or burnt down and Christian institutions were attacked in the Dangs district, and its surrounding districts and at least 25 villages had reported incidents of burning and damages to prayer halls all over Gujarat.
+During the 1997–1999 anti-Christian violence in Gujarat, the Human Rights Watch reported that from 25 December 1988 to 3 January 1999, at least 20 prayer halls were damaged or burnt down and Christian institutions were attacked in the Dangs district, and its surrounding districts and at least 25 villages had reported incidents of burning and damages to prayer halls all over Gujarat.

-On 22 January 1999, an Australian missionary Graham Staines and his two sons were burnt to death by Dara Singh (Bajrang Dal) while sleeping in his station wagon at Manoharpur village in Keonjhar district in Odisha, India., In the annual human rights reports for 1999, the United States Department of State also criticized India for "increasing societal violence against Christians."
+On 22 January 1999, an Australian missionary Graham Staines and his two sons were burnt to death by Dara Singh while sleeping in his station wagon at Manoharpur village in Keonjhar district in Odisha, India.
+In the annual human rights reports for 1999, the United States Department of State also criticised India for "increasing societal violence against Christians".
 The report on anti-Christian violence listed over 90 incidents of anti-Christian violence, ranging from damage of religious property to violence against Christians pilgrims.
 The states of Rajasthan, Madhya Pradesh, Himachal Pradesh and Tamil Nadu passed laws placing restrictions on forced religious conversions as a result of communal tension between Christians and Hindus.
 The legislation passed in Tamil Nadu was later repealed.

 In 2007, 19 churches were burned by Hindu right-wingers in Odisha following conflicts between Hindus and Christians regarding Christmas celebrations in the Kandhamal district.